 If we put a number three next to each knop, flower, and bowl bunch, we can see that, when adding together each set on each branch, nine is the total of the individual six outer branches and twelve is the total of the center shaft.

 If we start from the left and add up the total of the first four branches including the shaft, we would have a total of 39.
-This corresponds with the number of books in the old Testament.
+This corresponds to the number of books in the Old Testament.
 If we add together the remaining three we have a total of 27 which is consistent with the number of books in the New Testament.
-Grand total is 66 which of course is the same number of books in the Bible total.
+The Grand total is 66 which of course is the same number of books in the Bible total.